SunnySuite/Sunny.jl/GettingStarted.md

 ## The Julia extension in VSCode

-[VSCode](https://code.visualstudio.com/) is a powerful text editor, and hosts the _de facto_ official [Julia development environment](https://www.julia-vscode.org/).
-Note that VSCode is [open source](https://github.com/microsoft/vscode), and fully distinct from the commercial Visual Studio product.
+[VSCode](https://code.visualstudio.com/) is a powerful text editor, and hosts the official [Julia development environment](https://www.julia-vscode.org/).

-A full introduction to VSCode is outside the scope of this document, but here we can provide a few helpful tips.
 Much of the power of VSCode comes from extensions.
-You can download and install these easily through the Extensions panel, accessible by clicking the appropriate icon on the left of the VSCode window (alternatively, by selecting the `View -> Extensions` menu item).
+Download these through the Extensions panel, accessible by clicking the appropriate icon on the left of the VSCode window (alternatively, by selecting the `View -> Extensions` menu item).
 Search "julia" to find the Julia extension and click Install.
 A restart of VSCode may then be required.
 You'll know the Julia extension is working correctly if you can load a `.jl` file and see syntax highlighting.
 The blue status bar at the bottom of the window will also print some Julia information.
 The first launch of the Julia extension may take a while to complete (for example, the "Indexing packages..." step might take a couple minutes).
 Once the extension has fully loaded, a lot of powerful features become available.
 To see how it should look, see the [Julia for VSCode](https://www.julia-vscode.org/) landing page.
 Features include "auto-complete" suggestions while typing, pop-up documentation on mouse-hover, an integrated REPL, an integrated debugger, a plot panel, and more.

 The Command Palette can help to discover VSCode functionality.
 Access it through the `View -> Command Palette...` menu item (Shift-Command-P on Mac, or Shift-Ctrl-P on Windows).
 Here you can type keywords to get a list of command suggestions.
 For example, entering "julia repl" will suggest the `Julia: Start REPL` command.
 Press Enter to launch a Julia REPL, which will appear at the bottom of the VSCode window.
 This running Julia process integrates with other Julia-VSCode features in a powerful way.